Skip to main content

 Maritozzo con Panna

-Traditional Roman sweet bun generously filled with fresh whipped cream, perfect for breakfast or dessert.
+A Roman sweet bun split and filled with a thick layer of whipped cream, eaten at breakfast or after dinner.

 Traditional Beverages